How to DIY Enamel Tile/Tila Bead Bracelets

 Note: Now, things get a little tricky.
 You'll be stringing through holes that already have elastic going through them to close off the loop and complete the bracelet.
 You'll need to hide the knots on the underside of the beads.

-Step 6: Thread outermost elastic from right side of right bead through outermost hole on left side of bead on left side.
+Step 6: Thread needle with outermost elastic from right side of right bead through outermost hole on left side of bead on left side.
 Repeat with remaining piece of elastic from bead on right, and second hole on bead on left side.
+You can go through a few beads for added strength if you'd like.
 Your elastic should look like this:

 Step 7: Tie a knot in those 2 pieces of elastic, on the interior of bead.
 Trim excess thread.

 Step 8: Now you should have 2 loose pieces of elastic remaining.